grantcoz/cse15l-lab-reports/lab-report-3-week-6.md

 - I first logged into the server and cd into the .ssh directory to create my keys.
 However instead of using the typical `ssh-keygen`, I used 'ssh-keygen -t ed25519 -C example@gmail.com' where the email is the email you used for your github account.

-- After generating the key type in `eval "$(ssh-agent -s)"` and you should get something like this for output `Agent pid 19842` but the number is different.
+- After generating the key, type in `eval "$(ssh-agent -s)"` and you should get something like this for output `Agent pid 19842` but the number is different.

 - Once that is done create a config file in the .ssh diretory and type in this